fluencelabs/docs/docs/build-mvm/overview/getting_started.md

 "Hi, Fluence"
 ```

 Congratulations!
-You just scaffolded your first Fluence Lambda project and executed your first *Hello World* on a remote peer operated by Fluence.
+You just scaffolded your first Fluence Functions project and executed your first *Hello World* on a remote peer operated by Fluence.
 We'll revisit our *Hello World* project in the [Quickstart](../Quickstarts/your_first_lambda.md) section.